cllopes/reactathon/labs/2_redux/readme.md

 ````

-## Step 3 -- Create a Store
+## Step 3: Create a Store

 (See [Store](../../material/3_redux/1_redux_basics/stores.md) and [combineReducers](../../material/3_redux/1_redux_basics/reducers.md))

+Next we want to create a new **redux store** with the reducers we just created.

-Within the `/src` folder create a new folder `store`, within it create a new file `createStore.js`
+Within the `/src` folder create a new folder `store`, within it create a new file `createStore.js`.

 Next we need to create a `store` using the `createStore` and `combineReducers` function of the `redux` library.

-Import the reducers as well as `redux` library functions:
+Also import the newly created reducer:

 ```javascript 1.8
 import { createStore, combineReducers } from 'redux'